johnhickok/DisasterEvacuations/README.md

 # DisasterEvacuations
-This is a very brief guide for identifying evacuated areas with OpenStreetMap data.
+This is a very brief guide for identifying evacuated areas with <a href="https://www.openstreetmap.org/about">OpenStreetMap</a> data.

 Disasters, like wildfires, are at times the most dangerous and unpredictable in their early stages.
 In a rush, the only way to get polygons of evacuated areas quickly is to select multiple sets of streets using desktop software like QGIS or ArcGIS Pro.